 The proposed ordinance amendment is in the interest of the general community welfare since the amendment will serve to clarify, update, and streamline the development permit process for winery facilities while protecting and enhancing community values, environmental quality, or the public health and safety.
-The proposed amendments include a comprehensive set of development standards that give decision-makers additional ability to regulate the siting and use of such facilities in order to minimize potential adverse visual impacts to the surrounding area.
+The proposed amendments include a comprehensive set of development standards that give decision-makers additional ability to regulate the siting and use of such facilities in order to minimize potential adverse visual impacts to the surrounding area as analyzed in the Board Letter and its attachments, dated November 1, 2016, which is hereby incorporated by reference.